The Best Vietnamese Restaurants in Adelaide for an Authentic Feast

 Ong Vietnamese Bar & Kitchen

-Settle into the beautiful interiors of Ong Vietnamese Bar & Kitchen and familiarise yourself with their plates upon plates of delicious authentic Vietnamese cuisine.
-There are smaller and larger dishes being served up – like a hot honey chicken bao burger, dumplings and sandos, plus a feed me option for those unable to make their mind up (or who just want to try a bit of everything).
+Settle into the beautiful interiors of Ong Vietnamese Bar & Kitchen and familiarise yourself with plates upon plates of delicious authentic Vietnamese cuisine.
+There are smaller and larger dishes being served up – like fried corn ribs, pho dumplings made with Angus beef and XO mushroom noodles, plus a feed me option for those unable to make their mind up (or who want to try a bit of everything).
 The drinks menu is just as enticing, with Eastern and Western flavours providing a twist across cocktails, mocktails, spirits, wines and beers.

 287 Rundle Street, Adelaide